The Hidden Job Market

 Volunteering

-Volunteering can not only help build your network but is also beneficial for enhancing your skills and assisting with learning about the organisation/industry.
+Volunteering can not only help build your network but is also beneficial for enhancing your skills and assisting with learning about the organisation or industry you want to work in.

 Directly approach employers